mithi/react-philosophies/README.md

 Clicking the `member`'s name should take you to the `member`'s personal site.
 The `Summary` component may also have other functionalities.
-(Example, whenever this component is clicked... the font, size of the image, and background color is randomly changed... for brevity let's call this "the random styling feature")
+(Example, whenever this component is clicked... the font, size of the image, and background color are randomly changed... for brevity let's call this "the random styling feature")

 <details>